H2OK DrainART project

 Stormwater drains and infrastructure are about to come to life with colourful, provocative and creative artwork.

-The new DrainART project is part of the H2OK: Keeping our waterways healthy stormwater education program.
-It invites local artists to paint stormwater drains that lead straight from Civic to Lake Burley Griffin.
+The first phase of the project will involve design artworks to be placed on stormwater drains that lead straight from Civic to Lake Burley Griffin.

 The ACT Government hopes the artwork will draw pedestrians' attention and change what we do in the streets and on our blocks at home.
 Rubbish, cigarette butts, leaves, chemicals and oil, all wash down our stormwater drains and end up in our lakes and rivers.